davidpatrickrose/au-software-licence/au-software-licence.md

 ## License Restrictions

 Software licensing is generally done on either a "per user" or "per installation" basis.
-The type of licenses that is appropriate depends on your business purpose.
-Consider what will be the typical usage of your customers.
+The way software is licenced depends on the kind of product getting sold.
+For example, if software is installed on a server with multiple users - you probably want to sell it by user, since there's only a single installation.

 ### Service licences sold per user

+- Licences to use the Service under the Agreement will be purchased by the Customer on a "per user" basis.
-This license is valid for installation on multiple computers provided that there is only one primary individual using the Service on all of these computers.
+- The Service may be installed on multiple computers provided that only one individual is using the Service on those computers.

 ### Service licences sold per installation